mikhailusov/spextrum/README.md

 ## 🌈 Colorful Spotify experience

 [Spextrum Beta](http://spextrum.us-west-1.elasticbeanstalk.com/)
+Note: current version only test in Chrome browser.

 Spextrum it's a web-player for Spotify users which brings more colors and visualisation to listening experience.